Description

 - 0.5mL and 1mL syringes with 29-31 gauge needles

-- Precise dosing for peptide administration
+- Precise dosing for peptide use

 - Minimal discomfort with small needles

-- Proper disposal in sharps container required
+- Proper disposal in sharps container needed

 Research Tools: